 In general, people experience lighter and less frequent periods as they go through perimenopause.
 If someone experiences, longer, heavier, and more frequent periods they should see their doctor to discuss possible reasons for this.

 Over time, perimenopause will cause a person’s periods to become less frequent and eventually to stop altogether.
-Typically, doctors consider the transition into menopause as complete when an individual has gone 1 year without a period.
+Typically, doctors consider the transition into menopause as complete when an individual has

 After 1 year, people should talk to their doctor about any vaginal bleeding.